 Roles and responsibilities

 What is it really like taking on the role of a PTA Officer?
-These PTA Chairs, Treasurers, and Secretaries have shared their top tips, bugbears, and best bits of the job!
+PTA Chairs, Treasurers, and Secretaries share their top tips, bugbears, and best bits of the job!

 Chair: Seaford Primary School

 'As Chair I have gained communication skills, event organisation, computer skills, and so much more!'

 'The best piece of advice I received as PTA Chair was to be organised, and listen to other people's ideas and suggestions.'

 Chair: St Mary's C of E School

 'The key to being a good Chair is communication with other parents, the PTA committee, and the school!'

 'The school staff really value the contribution that our PTA makes, not just financially but also to building a closer school community.'

 'As Chair, I feel a great sense of achievement in helping raise much-needed funds to enhance the children's lives at school.'